Honest Tower-by-Tower Guide to Rainey Street Apartments, Rent Ranges & What to Know Before You Sign a Lease

 - Most expensive starting rent on Rainey — studios begin at $3,015+

-- Brand new building means management track record is still being established
+- Brand new building means management hasn’t been tested yet

-- South-facing lake views come with afternoon sun exposure (summer cooling costs)
+- South-facing lake views come with afternoon sun exposure (expect higher summer cooling costs)

 Overall Thoughts

 700 River is the building I’d tour first if lake views are your top priority.
-No other tower on Rainey gives you that direct, unobstructed view of Lady Bird Lake from 40+ stories up.
-The amenity space is massive.
-At 30,000 sq ft, it’s more than most buildings put into their entire common area.
-And the trail access is a genuine daily-use perk, not just a marketing line.
+Nothing else on Rainey gives you that direct, unobstructed shot of Lady Bird Lake from 40+ stories up.
+The amenity space is massive — 30,000 sq ft is more than most buildings put into their entire common area.
+And the trail access is a genuine daily-use perk, not just something they put on the website.

-But you’re paying for all of it.
-The $3,015+ studio floor means this building only makes sense if your budget starts well above $3,000/month for a 1BR.
-So what does that actually buy you over the competition?
-At that price, you’re going up against Northshore and Hanover Brazos in the 2nd Street District, both with years of operational polish.
-If you’ve got the budget and the lake is what sold you on Rainey, 700 River delivers.
-If you’re comparing value across downtown, tour the Warehouse District towers before you commit.
+But you’re paying for it.
+Studios start at $3,015+, which means a 1BR will run you well above that.
+So what does that actually get you?
+At that price, you’re going up against Northshore and Hanover Brazos in the 2nd Street District.
+Both buildings have had years to work out their kinks.
+If the lake is what sold you on Rainey and the budget is there, 700 River delivers.
+If you’re comparing value across downtown, tour the Warehouse District towers before you sign anything.

 Paseo